tombee/conductor/docs/architecture/overview.md

 ## Overview

-Conductor is a workflow orchestration tool for AI tasks.
+Conductor is a platform for AI workflow orchestration.
 It provides a daemon-first architecture where all operations go through `conductord`, enabling consistent execution, checkpointing, and an API for community tools.

-> **Tagline:** AI workflows as simple as shell scripts.
+> **Tagline:** Portable AI workflows in simple YAML.

 For vision and positioning, see [vision.md](../vision.md).